San7o/santOS/README.md

 # santOS

-This project aims to build a modern and fast operating system for the i686 architecture.
+This project aims to build an operating system supporting the i386 architecture.

 ## Roadmap